To Request an Action Plan to address Low Back Pain Click Here

 Address Constipation Click Here

 Normal bowel movements are different for each person.
 You may or may not have a bowel movement every day.
-Although some healthy people always have soft or near-runny stools, others have firm stools, but have no trouble passing them.
+This should warn you that you probably have some degree of Dysbiosis and are experiencing the Digestive System Disruptors regularly.
+Although some healthy people always have soft or near-runny stools, others have firm stools but have no trouble passing them.

 What to expect at your Medical provider's office